Thai Forest Tradition: Kammaṭṭhāna — The Place of Work

-Mindfulness immersed in the body and mindfulness of in-and-out breathing (ānāpānasati) are both part of the ten recollections and the four satipatthana, and are commonly given special attention as primary themes for a meditator to focus on.
+Mindfulness immersed in the body and mindfulness of in-and-out breathing (ānāpānasati) are both part of the ten recollections and the four satipatthana and are commonly given special attention as primary themes for a meditator to focus on.

 Monastic routine

 Precepts and ordination

-There are several precept levels: Five Precepts, Eight Precepts, Ten Precepts and the patimokkha.
-The Five Precepts (Pañcaśīla in Sanskrit and Pañcasīla in Pāli) are practiced by laypeople, either for a given period of time or for a lifetime.
+There are several precept levels: Five Precepts, Eight Precepts, Ten Precepts, and the patimokkha.
+The Five Precepts (Pañcaśīla in Sanskrit and Pañcasīla in Pāli) are practiced by laypeople, either for a given period or for a lifetime.
 The Eight Precepts are a more rigorous practice for laypeople.
-Ten Precepts are the training-rules for sāmaṇeras and sāmaṇerīs (novitiate monks and nuns).
+Ten Precepts are the training rules for sāmaṇeras and sāmaṇerīs (novitiate monks and nuns).
 The Patimokkha is the basic Theravada code of monastic discipline, consisting of 227 rules for bhikkhus and 311 for nuns bhikkhunis (nuns).

 Temporary or short-term ordination is so common in Thailand that men who have never been ordained are sometimes referred to as "unfinished."
 Long-term or lifetime ordination is deeply respected.
 The ordination process usually begins as an anagarika, in white robes.

 Customs

 Monks in the tradition are typically addressed as "Venerable", alternatively with the Thai Ayya or Taan (for men).
 Any monk may be addressed as "bhante" regardless of seniority.

-For Sangha elders who have made a significant contribution to their tradition or order, the title Luang Por (Thai: Venerable Father) may be used.
+For Sangha elders who have contributed significantly to their tradition or order, the title Luang Por (Thai: Venerable Father) may be used.

 According to The Isaan: "In Thai culture, it is considered impolite to point the feet toward a monk or a statue in the shrine room of a monastery."
-In Thailand monks are usually greeted by lay people with the wai gesture, though, according to Thai custom, monks are not supposed to wai laypeople.
+In Thailand, monks are usually greeted by lay people with the wai gesture, though, according to Thai custom, monks are not supposed to wai laypeople.
 When making offerings to the monks, it is best not to stand while offering something to a monk who is sitting down.

 Daily routine

 All Thai monasteries generally have a morning and evening chant, which usually takes an hour long for each, and each morning and evening chant may be followed by a meditation session, usually around an hour as well.

 At Thai monasteries the monks will go for alms early in the morning, sometimes around 6:00 AM, although monasteries such as Wat Pah Nanachat and Wat Mettavanaram start around 8:00 AM and 8:30 AM, respectively.
 At Dhammayut monasteries (and some Maha Nikaya forest monasteries, including Wat Pah Nanachat), monks will eat just one meal per day.
 For young children it is customary for the parent to help them scoop food into monks bowls.

-At Dhammayut monasteries, anumodana (Pali, rejoicing together) is a chant performed by the monks after a meal to recognize the mornings offerings, as well as the monks' approval for the lay people's choice of generating merit (Pali: puñña) by their generosity towards the Sangha.
+At Dhammayut monasteries, anumodana (Pali, rejoicing together) is a chant performed by the monks after a meal to recognize the morning's offerings, as well as the monks' approval for the lay people's choice of generating merit (Pali: puñña) by their generosity towards the Sangha.